hyperledger-archives/grid-rfcs/0000-product.md

 The inputs for ProductUpdateAction must include:
 * Address of the Agent submitting the transaction
 * Address of the Organization the Product is being updated for
-* Address of the Product Type Scheme the product’s properties must match
+* Address of the Product Type Schema the product’s properties must match
 * Address of the Product to be updated

 The outputs for ProductUpdateAction must include: